-Our board of directors currently has 10 members however, Eugene Bissell will not be standing for re-election at our upcoming annual general meeting of shareholders.
-Nine of the current members are independent, as defined by National Instrument 58-101 - Disclosure of Corporate Governance Practices, National Policy 58-201 - Disclosure Standards, and National Instrument 52-110 - Audit Committees ("NI 52-110").
+Our board of directors currently has nine members, eight of which are independent, as defined by National Instrument 58-101 - Disclosure of Corporate Governance Practices, National Policy 58-201 - Disclosure Standards. and National Instrument 52-110 - Audit Committees ("NI 52-110").
 Mr. MacDonald is not independent because he is our President and Chief Executive Officer.